 Louise Martin Registered MBACP

 I believe we all have the ability to live in a way that works for us, not against us.
-Sometimes our ways of coping get us the opposite of what we need and this can result in anxiety, depression or feeling that we just can't deal with what life is throwing at us.
+Sometimes our ways of coping get us the opposite of what we need and this can result in anxiety, depression or feeling unable to function.

 Person-Centred counselling is led by your needs, not what I think is right for you.
 This doesn't mean that you are left talking aimlessly or that I have no input.
-My role is to use my knowledge and training to help you develop your self-awareness, see more clearly what you want to be different and understand yourself and others better.
+My role is to help you develop your self-awareness, see more clearly what you want to be different and understand yourself and others better.

 It's amazing to see my clients grow and the impact therapy has on their confidence and sense of identity, their family and other relationships and their overall health.

 I have specialist training and experience in supporting those with problematic alcohol and drug use.
-I have also worked extensively with carers and with issues such as loss, bereavement, self-harm and abuse.
+I have also worked extensively with carers and with issues such as facing change and loss, bereavement, self-harm and abuse.

 For more information on what to expect and how to get the most from counselling, I recommend this article: http://www.counselling-directory.org.uk/counsellor-articles/getting-the-most-out-of-counselling